Quansight/Quansight-website/apps/labs/posts/pep-517-build-system-popularity.md

 the deprecated `poetry.masonry.api` backend.
 The deprecated `flit.buildapi` and `pdm.pep517.api` backends are used by 4 packages each.

-## Packages that can't be installed from source

 ## Different setuptools package formats